farukbeygo/personal_website/README.md

-# [farukbeygo]'s Portfolio Website
+# Portfolio Website

-This is [farukbeygo]'s portfolio website, which showcases [farukbeygo]'s work and projects.
+This is my portfolio website, which showcases my work and projects.
 It includes an about section, a projects section, and a contact form.

 ## Installation